on3snowysnowman/Tundra/README.md

 minimal in external dependencies.
 It is a passion project intended as a learning platform for writing clean and efficient code.

+The engine is written in a restricted subset of C++, adhering to a C-style coding discipline.
+It avoids classes, exceptions, RTTI, and the C++ standard library, relying only on features that provide zero runtime cost abstractions, such as templates, constexpr, and namespaces.

 ## Project Goals

 TUNDRA is *not* intended to be the next Unity — it's a hands-on educational project.
 The engine is currently under active development, though progress may be intermittent as I balance school (Computer Engineering) with coding.

-This is the **4th edition** of the Engine, following:
+This is the **fourth iteration** of the Engine, following:
 - **OJAE**
 - **LSDLE**
 - **FROST**
 - **TUNDRA** (the most efficient and ambitious so far)

 The goal is to write as much of the engine as possible myself.

-## Documentation

-Full documentation is available here: [https://on3snowysnowman.github.io/Tundra/](https://on3snowysnowman.github.io/Tundra/)

 ## Features